 Perhaps you are wondering about the best ways to recycle your mattress.
 You may not be able to effectively dispose of it.
 So, you need to use the best mattress disposal service in your area.
-If it’s your first time recycling a mattress, no need to worry.
-This article has got you covered.
+If it’s your first time recycling a mattress, there’s no need to worry.
+This article has you covered.

 Why Should You Recycle Your Mattress?

 Studies have shown that an average of 50,000 mattresses is dumped daily on landfills aside from other bulky items like couches, sofas, recliners, etc.

 Interestingly, you can still recycle about eighty percent of these mattresses.